codeigniter4/shield/docs/1 - authentication.md

 secure remember me feature, and more.
 This can also be used to handle authentication for single page applications (SPAs).

+---

 ### Token Handler

-The Token handler supports the use of revokable API tokens without using OAuth.
+The Token handler supports the use of revoke-able API tokens without using OAuth.
 These are commonly used to provide third-party developers access to your API.
 These tokens typically have a very long expiration time, often years.

 These are also suitable for use with mobile applications.
 In this case, the user would register/sign-in with their email/password.
-The application would create a new access token for them, with a recognizable name, like Lonnie's iPhone 12, and return it to the mobile application, where it is stored and used in all future requests.
+The application would create a new access token for them, with a recognizable name, like John's iPhone 12, and return it to the mobile application, where it is stored and used in all future requests.

-## Using Tokens
+## Access Token/API Authentication

 Using the access tokens requires that you either use/extend `CodeIgniter\Shield\Models\UserModel` or use the `CodeIgniter\Shield\Authentication\Traits\HasAccessTokens` on your own user model.
 This trait